-January 31, 2020
+June 4, 2020

-PAID Leave microsimulation model
+DOL-IMPAQ PAID Leave microsimulation model

-Python version Model User Guide
+Python Model User Guide

-This document provides a step-by-step guide for users.
+This document provides a step-by-step guide for users of the paid leave microsimulation model developed by IMPAQ International (IMPAQ) and Institute for Women’s Policy Research (IWPR) for the Chief Evaluation Office at the United States Department of Labor (DOL).
 With this guide, users should be able to set up the needed computing environment, properly specify model parameters, launch the microsimulation program, interpret the model output, and understand the potential of model extension.

 Setting up the computing environment

-Hardware requirements – Current version of the model has been tested on mainstream workplace and home computers with Intel i5 and i7 multicore processors, resulting in manageable runtime (within an hour) even for large ACS states such as California.
+Hardware requirements – Current version of the model has been tested on mainstream workplace and home computers with Intel i5 and i7 multicore processors, resulting in manageable runtime (within an hour) even for large states from the American Community Survey (ACS) 5-year public use microdata sample (PUMS) such as California.
 Runtime is less than 5 minutes for small states such as Rhode Island.
 Minimum RAM tested is 8GB which is sufficient to handle large ACS states (California data is less than 2GB), although we recommend 16GM RAM or higher for better runtime performance.
-To store ACS data for all states, a disk space of 25GB is required, as the original ACS state household files and state person files (based on state of residence) have a total file size of about 12GB, while user would also need another 12GB to store the place-of-work based ACS state files, which are essentially an alternative partition of all ACS persons in the country.
-The file sizes of FMLA and CPS data sets are minimal compared to ACS thus have limited impact on the hardware requirements.
+To store ACS data for all states, a disk space of 25GB is required, as the original ACS state household files and state person files (based on state of residence) have a total file size of about 12GB, while user would also need another 12GB to store the place-of-work based ACS state files, which are an alternative partition of all ACS persons in the country.
+The file sizes of the other two input datasets, the Family and Medical Leave Act (FMLA) Employee Survey and the Current Population Survey (CPS) data sets are minimal compared to ACS thus have limited impact on the hardware requirements.

-Software requirements – Current Python model is coded in Python 3, and the GUI can be launched from terminal by running Microsimulator.py.
+Software requirements – Current Python model is coded in Python 3, and the Graphic User Interface (GUI) can be launched from terminal by running Microsimulator.py.
 Windows users would need to have Python 3 as well as the necessary packages installed before running the model.
 Users can quickly install the needed packages by following these steps:

 Open the Windows Command Prompt or PowerShell.